twojstaryzdomu/rsync/rsync.1.md

 0.  `--allow-link-update-dir`

-    Enabling this option allows rsync to replace a less recent directory on the destination with a more recent symbolic link from the source.
+    Enabling this option allows rsync to replace a less recent empty directory on the destination with a more recent symbolic link from the source.
 This option extends the `--update-links` option, which by default preserves any existing directory on the destination from being replaced by a more recent symbolic link.
 The modification time of the symbolic link on the source needs to be more recent than the modification time of the directory